jjshoots/jet.io/about/index.md

 - A life without commitment is one without depth.
 - 'Keep striving' - Tiffany Poon
 - 'Far and away the best prize that life has to offer is the chance to work hard at work worth doing.' - Theodore Roosevelt
-- 'There are no right answers in life, except to seek the truths that we live by.' - TechLead
+- 'There are no right answers in life, except to seek the truths that we live by.
+Sometimes we need to stop and wonder if our truths are worthwhile seeing that life is so short anyways.' - TechLead